souravs72/Frappe-Documentations/Miscellaneous.md

    export USE_TLS="1"
    export USE_SSL="0"
    ```
+   Replace these with the specific variables your application needs.

 3. **Save and reload the configuration**:
    Save the file and reload the shell configuration to apply the changes: